bartkessels/bartkessels.github.io/_posts/aoc-2022/day-three/2023-04-26-sanitizer.md

 ```
 {: file="Raw input" }

-This input <ZINSOPBOUW> are six rucksacks which each having two compartments.
-Each compartment is the half of each string
+This input represents six rucksacks, where each rucksack consists of two compartments.
+The first compartment contains the
-that <GOEDE WOORD VOOR voorstellen> is a rucksack.
+first half of each line, and the second compartment contains the second half.

-So if we split our data based on this information, we want to get the following structure.
+So if we split our data based on this information, we get the following structure.

 |            | Compartment A      | Compartment B      |
 |-----------:|:-------------------|:-------------------|